Amulet-Team/Amulet-Core/docs_source/design/world.rst

 tile entities into a format that the Amulet Format expects.
 Each format loader must inherit from :class:`api.world.WorldFormat`

-Each format loader is required to have a ``identify()`` function.
-This function doesn't do any loading but is given the directory path to the world and using the directory structure and NBT structure in the `level.dat`.
-This function returns ``True`` if it matches criteria to be loaded by that format loader, if not, ``False`` is to be returned.

 When loading, format loaders are first called via a class method ``load()`` which is expected to return a :class:`api.world.World` instance.
 The method receives the path to directory of the world.
 Once the world is loaded, the format loader is only used to load and translate new data from the disc.